UniTracker: Learning Universal Whole-Body Motion Tracker for Humanoid Robots: METHOD

 \subsection{Humanoid Motion Dataset Curation}

 A large-scale humanoid motion dataset serves as fuel for training a universal motion tracker.
-Our dataset is primarily derived from the publicly available AMASS~\cite{mahmood2019amassarchivemotioncapture} dataset, filtered to exclude interactions and sequences shorter than 10 frames.
-This yields a final training set of 11,313 human motions, represented using the SMPL~\cite{SMPL:2015} parameters.
+Our dataset is primarily derived from the publicly available AMASS dataset~\cite{mahmood2019amassarchivemotioncapture}.
+We first exclude sequences involving human-object interactions and discard clips shorter than 10 frames.
+We then apply the filtering protocol introduced in PHC~\cite{luo2023perpetualhumanoidcontrolrealtime} to further refine the dataset, ensuring high-quality motion sequences suitable for whole-body tracking.
+This yields a final training set of 8179 human motions, represented using the SMPL~\cite{SMPL:2015} parameters.
 The SMPL model parameterizes the human body through shape parameters $\beta \in \mathbb{R}^{10}$, pose parameters $\theta \in \mathbb{R}^{24\times 3}$ and root translation $p\in \mathbb{R}^{3}$. $S$ denotes the SMPL function, where $S(\beta, \theta, p): \beta, \theta,p \rightarrow \mathbb{R}^{6980\times 3}$ maps the SMPL parameters to the positions of vertices of a triangular human mesh.

 To bridge the embodiment gap between SMPL human model and humanoid robots, we employ a two-stage retargeting approach inspired by H2O~\cite{he2024learninghumantohumanoidrealtimewholebody}.
 First, we carefully select 16 corresponding body links and optimize the shape parameter $\beta'$ for humanoid robots by minimizing the distances between selected links in the rest pose.
 Second, leveraging the optimized $\beta'$ alongside the original pose $\theta$ and translation $p$ from dataset, we perform gradient descent over the humanoid robot's root translation, root orientation and joint positions to minimize the distances between selected links throughout the whole sequence.
 Additional regularization terms are added to avoid aggressive behaviors and ensure temporal smoothness.